OWASP/CheatSheetSeries/HelpGuide.md

 If you wish to visit the project's GitHub repository, click on the repository link next to the search bar.
 ![Repository_Link](https://github.com/tylersnel/CheatSheetSeries/assets/67352917/8582725d-941f-4d2d-b38d-7986e2659cc6)

-### FAQs
+### FAQ
-Here are some frequently asked questions (FAQs) for the OWASP Cheat Sheet Series website:
+Here are some frequently asked questions (FAQs) for the OWASP Cheat Sheet Series:

 #### General Information